Admission to the School

 Applications are made by the completion of the COMMON APPLICATION FORM and the Church of England Aided School ADDITIONAL INFORMATION FORM, or you can apply online (however you must still return the additional information form to the school if you want to be considered for criteria 3,4 or 5.
-You can also download Notes to help you complete the application form.
+You can also download A Guide for Parents and Application Form Guidance to help you complete the application form.

 Changes to the school admissions programme have come into effect which results in more choice for parents about the right time for their child to start school.

 All four year old children can start reception in a primary school in the September after their fourth birthday.